Clay as Care

 Oct 9th - Dec 31st, 2025

-Co-Curators Jennifer Zwilling and Nicole Pollard will work closely with The Clay Studio Exhibition Council, partners in the health research field, and the three lead artists to create an exhibition and space that reflects the values of care that we see as inherent in the act of making art with clay.
+Co-Curators Jennifer Zwilling and Nicole Pollard will work closely with The Clay Studio Exhibition Council, partners in the health research field, and the four lead artists to create an exhibition and space that reflects the values of care that we see as inherent in the act of making art with clay.

 Clay as Care is supported by The Pew Center for Arts & Heritage.